 History of Ferroelectric Doped HfO2 and ZrO2

-In 2006, Tim Böscke was investigating doped HfO2 and ZrO2 dielectrics for DRAM capacitor applications at Qimonda (formerly Infineon), a manufacturer of dynamic random-access memories (DRAMs).
-Specifically, he tried to replicate results just published by Akira Toriumi’s group, which reported a maximum dielectric constant for 10 nm thick HfO2 films containing 4-5 atomic percent Si.
-Toriumi had suggested that the higher dielectric constant could be caused by a tetragonal phase (t phase, space group: P42/nmc), which was difficult to distinguish from a non-centrosymmetric orthorhombic phase (oIII phase, space group: Pca21).
+In 2006, researchers such as Tim Boescke, Johannes Heitmann, and Uwe Schroeder at Qimonda (formerly Infineon Technologies), a manufacturer of dynamic random-access memory (DRAM), were screening doped HfO2 and ZrO2 dielectrics for DRAM capacitor applications.
 At that time, in the phase diagrams of HfO2 and ZrO2 at room temperature and atmospheric pressure, only centrosymmetric nonpolar phases were reported, such as the t-phase or the monoclinic phase (m-phase, space group: P21/c).
 Böscke found a voltage-dependent capacitance enhancement for a particular concentration when measuring the capacitance as a function of voltage for HfO2-based capacitors with different Si concentrations, which could not be explained by normal paraelectric behavior.
 Through a detailed electrical and structural characterization of the capacitor, the enhancement was found to be due to ferroelectric switching.
 A previously unreported non-centrosymmetric orthorhombic Pca21 phase was suggested to cause this behavior.
-Subcycle and saturation polarization, field cycling endurance, fatigue, imprint, and piezoresponse experiments confirmed the ferroelectric properties.
+Ulrich Böttger and Dennis Bräuhaus at RWTH confirmed the ferroelectric properties by subcycle and saturation polarization, field cycling endurance, fatigue, imprint, and piezoresponse experiments.

 For the first three years, the focus was on integrating ferroelectric HfO2 into non-volatile memory devices, such as a ferroelectric field-effect transistor (FeFET) or a one-transistor/one-capacitor ferroelectric random access memory (FeRAM), because the initial results were obtained at a memory device manufacturer.
-Consequently, the first FeFET transistor was produced in 2007 using the 65 nm technology node, which was significantly smaller than any reported FeFET at the time.
+Consequently, Tim Boescke, Uwe Schroeder, and Stefan Jakschik initiated the fabrication of the first ferroelectric field-effect transistor on 300 mm wafers in 2007, employing Qimonda’s smallest technology node, which is considerably smaller than any previously documented FeFET at that time.
+Even on the initial hardware, transistors fabricated with this material exhibited a permanent and switchable shift in threshold voltage.
+This allowed for the first time the realization of FeFETs with sub-10-nm gate insulators in a semiconductor production line.
+During this time, Tim Boescke started writing his PhD thesis, and Johannes Mueller started as a new PhD student on the topic at Fraunhofer CNT.
 Unfortunately, Qimonda’s bankruptcy delayed further research; however, NaMLab and Fraunhofer IPMS-CNT continued the work, and GlobalFoundries in Dresden, Germany began fabricating FeFET devices at an even smaller 28 nm technology node.

 In 2011, five years after the initial experiments, the first publication reporting these exciting findings appeared, followed by several others.
 The observation of similar ferroelectric performance in HfxZr1-xO accelerated progress in the field, as this material offers a wide range of properties from mostly dielectric (x ≈ 1) to ferroelectric (x ≈ 0.5) to antiferroelectric (x ≈ 0).
 The research community had to be convinced that a simple oxide with a binary or ternary fluoride structure could have ferroelectric properties.
 Many groups joined the research effort to identify the proposed Pca21 oIII phase by diffraction in transmission electron microscopy, optimize the ferroelectric properties, and understand ferroelectricity’s origin in HfO2.
 Over the past decade, the applications of ferroelectric materials have expanded from ferroelectric capacitors, transistors, and tunneling interconnects for non-volatile memory applications to negative capacitors, logic-in-memory, neuromorphic computing, supercapacitors, and applications based on pyroelectrics or piezoelectrics.
 A rapidly growing number of publications is evidence of the strong research activity in this area.